elomarii/CTF_4_DAY/TryHackMe/Startup.md

 732 bytes sent in 00:00 (8.78 KiB/s)
 ```

-You can use whatever php file to get a reverse shell back to your machine.
+You can use whatever php script you like to get a reverse shell back to your machine.\
 Now that we have access to the machine, we find the recipe in the root directory:
 ```
 www-data@startup:/$ cat recipe.txt

 Someone asked what our main ingredient to our spice soup is today.
 I figured I can't keep it a secret forever and told him it was <flag>.
 ```

-Navigating to the home directory, we found the home folder of the user *lennie* but we don't have permissions to access it.
+Navigating to the home directory, we found the home folder of the user *lennie* but we don't have permission to access it.
 Back to the root folder, we notice a suspicious folder `incidents` containing a suspicious `pcap` file:
 ```
 www-data@startup:/incidents$ ls -l

-total 32
 -rwxr-xr-x 1 www-data www-data 31224 Nov 12  2020 suspicious.pcapng
 ```

-To get this file, we can copy it to the location of our ftp server and then download it on our local machine.
+To get this file, we can copy it to the location of our FTP server and then download it on our local machine.
 ```
 www-data@startup:/$ cp /incidents/suspicious.pcapng /var/www/html/files/ftp/
 ```
 ![image](https://github.com/elomarii/CTF_4_DAY/assets/106914699/ec9272e5-6970-440f-b838-88c0d1db05d8)

-Opening the capture in Wireshark and looking at the statistics, we notice that the before last communication is the one that produces the majority of the traffic.
+Opening the capture in Wireshark and looking at the statistics, we notice that the before-last communication is the one that produces most of the traffic.
 We apply the IP addresses as filters and then we follow the TCP stream to see what has been exchanged in the communication.

 ![image](https://github.com/elomarii/CTF_4_DAY/assets/106914699/a9ed5665-1058-4c64-aac2-fd3c151b4659)

 ![image](https://github.com/elomarii/CTF_4_DAY/assets/106914699/b6ac0d9e-6c73-4e73-a9d7-94bccb69b2ff)

-The capture catches a connection of a user *vagrant* using a reverse shell the same way we did to get access to the machine. *vagrant* tried to access *lennie*'s home directory unsuccessfuly and then tried to list files that can be run as root without need of a password.
+The capture catches a connection of a user *vagrant* using a reverse shell the same way we did to get access to the machine. *vagrant* tried to access *lennie*'s home directory unsuccessfully and then tried to list files that can be run as root without the need for a password.
 What's interesting is the password *vagrant* used in the process: `c4ntg3t3n0ughsp1c3`.
-This can be a password of someone else.
+This can be the password of someone else.
 Luckily this is the password of *lennie*.